aazuspan/minee/README.md

 1. Rename the `tools` module to `entry` in the Code Editor.
 2. Run `minee users/johnnyjackson/eetools:entry --dest=./tools`.
-3. Copy the contents of `./tools` into a new Earth Engine module called `tools`.
+3. Copy the contents of `./tools` into a new Earth Engine script called `tools`.

 Existing code built on your module will now automatically require the bundled version!